yatesco/seafile-docs/deploy_pro/download_and_setup_seafile_professional_server.md

 The setup process of Seafile Professional Server is the same as the Seafile Community Server.
 See [Download and Setup Seafile Server With MySQL](../deploy/using_mysql.md).

+If you have any problem in setting up the service, please check [Common problems in setting up Seafile server](../deploy/common_problems_for_setting_up_server.md).

 After you have succesfully setup Seafile Professional Server, you would have a directory layout like this:

 ```